nikwl/frig/README.md

 python -m frig.strip dir/to/strip
 ```

 (2) Convert all vectorized images in a directory to pdf.
 Designed for use on windows but should work on any OS.
-New pdfs are dumped into a `pdfized` directory.
+New pdfs are dumped into the same directory as the input vectorized images.
 ```
 python -m frig.pdfize dir/to/pdfize
 ```